Andreane Chamberland Slays In Bold Blue Lingerie Set With Attached Garter Belt

-Andreane Chamberland was scantily clad in her most recent Instagram snap on Wednesday afternoon.
+Andreane Chamberland was scantily clad in her most recent Instagram snap, which she uploaded on Wednesday.
 The Canadian cutie went for a revealing look as she served up a steamy display for the camera.

 In the sexy pic, Andreane looked hotter than ever as she rocked a bold blue lingerie set.
 The bra featured thin straps that showed off her toned arms and shoulders.
 It also included a low-cut neckline that flashed her abundant cleavage.
 The garment featured frilly trim as well.